Raymond-Qiancx/raymond-qiancx.github.io/_pages/about.md

 I am a rising senior undergraduate student with a strong interest in Multimodal Large Language Models (MLLMs), Agentic AI, Embodied AI, Spatial Intelligence and Video Understanding.
 I am fortunate to collaborate with [Zhengzhong Tu](https://vztu.github.io/), [Manling Li](https://limanling.github.io/), [Yue Zhao](https://viterbi-web.usc.edu/~yzhao010/lab), and [Jiacheng Zhu](https://jiachengzhuml.github.io/) on research focused on Reasoning and Alignment in Vision-Language Models (VLMs).
 Prior to that, I worked with [Zhe Liu](https://scholar.google.com/citations?user=k32nt3sAAAAJ&hl=zh-CN), and [Victor S. Sheng](https://scholar.google.com/citations?user=0epc43IAAAAJ&hl=en) on research in Robust Medical Vision and Multimodal Machine Learning.
 I am deeply grateful to them for guiding me into the world of research.

 <span style="color:purple">I am actively seeking a Ph.D. position in Computer Science for Fall 2026.
 I would be excited to collaborate with like-minded researchers on a broad range of topics, including Large Language Models (LLMs), Vision-Language Models (VLMs), Agentic AI, and Embodied AI.
-Please feel free to reach out if our interests align.</span>
+Please feel free to reach out if our interests align, my wechat is qiancxdotcom.</span>